mb21/blog/_posts/2016-08-13-The-sad-state-of-automated-layouting-solutions.md

 > All true.
 Also, the way indexes, table of contents, bibliographies and cross references work in LaTeX are unholy, fragile hacks.
 Foot- and endnotes could use some TLC.
 And on 2011-era hardware we really should have some approximation of globally optimal page breaking.

 Never mind all the [other TeX variants](https://www.sharelatex.com/blog/2012/12/01/the-tex-family-tree-latex-pdftex-xelatex-luatex-context.html).
 [ConTeXt](http://wiki.contextgarden.net) is the least bad, but it’s still not CSS-based, which is for better or worse what everyone is familiar with.

+_P.S.
+This post received minor updates on September 10th, 2017._